-Strategy CESM-2: Collaborate on land management plan for CEMEX site
+Strategy CESM-2: Collaborate on land management plan for CEMEX site management of the CEMEX property for public benefit.

-Use the best available science regarding the unique biodiversity, ecological function, coastal processes and threats to help inform the future acquisition, ownership, restoration and management of the CEMEX property for public benefit.
 California American Water's proposed desalination project, Monterey Peninsula Water Supply Project, has a settlement agreement with CEMEX for use of an easement on the disturbed mining site.
-MBNMS will work with all parties to find a solution that balances commercial use with public access and use.
+ONMS will work with all parties to find a solution that balances commercial use with public access and use.